Ceekan/TaxCalculator/README.md

   - The path can be changed within the TaxCalculatorDB Database Create Script which is located in the MSSQL\Scripts folder.

 Step 2
-- Open the TaxCalculator.sln within Visual Studio 2019
+- Open the **TaxCalculator.sln** within Visual Studio 2019
-- Build the TaxCalculator solutin once the NuGet Packages are restored.
+- Build the TaxCalculator solution once the NuGet Packages are restored.
   - This will automatically begin processing bundleconfig.json file.

 ## Project Execution

 Step 1
-- Start the TaxCalculator.API by either running Ctrl+F5 (Start Without Debugging) or via the Command Prompt within the TaxCalculator solution folder.
+- Start the **TaxCalculator.API** by either running Ctrl+F5 (Start Without Debugging) or via the Command Prompt within the TaxCalculator folder.
   - The API will now be listening on: https://localhost:5001

 ```bash
 dotnet run -p ./TaxCalculator.API
 ```
 Step 2
-- Start the TaxCalculator.UI by either running Ctrl+F5 (Start Without Debugging) or via the Command Prompt within the TaxCalculator solution folder.
+- Start the **TaxCalculator.UI** by either running Ctrl+F5 (Start Without Debugging) or via the Command Prompt within the TaxCalculator folder.
   - The UI will now be listening on: https://localhost:5002

 ```bash
 dotnet run -p ./TaxCalculator.UI
 ```

-- TaxCalculator.Tests and TaxCalculator.xUnit.Tests can be executed via the Test Explorer within Visual Studio 2019 (Test -> Test Explorer or Ctrl+E, T)
+- **TaxCalculator.Tests** and **TaxCalculator.xUnit.Tests** can be executed via the Test Explorer within Visual Studio 2019 (Test -> Test Explorer or Ctrl+E, T)